 During otherwise stable machine operation, unexplained beam instabilities and beam losses may occasionally occur in one of the rings.
 Such losses can occur in one shot at a specific location around the ring due to machine element failure or due to the beam interacting with dust particles in the beam pipe.
 In extreme cases, high-intensity EM showers can lead to detector or collimator damage or superconducting magnet quenches.
-For example, eight such LER beam losses led to QCS quenching in the February - June 2022 run period.
+Usually, only a few such catastrophic beam loss events happen per year.